Joelius300/HeatingDataMonitor/Readme.md

 ## Setup application
 Unlike the receiver, the rest of the application including database, backend, frontend and reverse proxy use docker and docker-compose for fast and simple deployment.

+TODO: Explain all the steps necessary before setting it up (adjusting env vars in the compose file and angular env files, etc.)

 You can install and enable it with `docker-compose up -d`